Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 Image source: Joomla

-Best for: Professional websites that serve straightforward use cases.
+Best for: Professional websites with straightforward use cases.

-Free, but you take on the costs for hosting, maintaining extensions, manual version upgrades, and any premium themes or plugins you end up needing.
+Pricing: The core is free, but you’ll pay for hosting, maintaining extensions, manual upgrades, and any premium themes or plugins.

 New website: Page‑builder or CMS?